bookio/client/README.md

 <h2>Client Side of Bookio.com (2013-12-19)</h2>

-This documentation covers the client side of Bookio and is completely written in JavaScript and HTML.
+This documentation covers the client side of Bookio which is completely written in JavaScript and HTML.
 It uses jQuery along with jQuery Mobile.
 RequireJS is also used for modularity.

-<h3>Project layout</h3>
+<h3>Project Layout</h3>
 The directory structure is as follows
 <ul>
 	<li>